Practical Nursing Logo

 Advanced Placement: The FTC Practical Nursing program does not offer advanced placement for admission to students who have previously completed college level Anatomy & Physiology or Nutrition courses.

-Additional Admission Requirements: Applicants must present a current American Heart Association CPR card by May 26, 2023, as well as a Certificate of Completion for the Ed2go Medical Terminology: A Word Association Approach by July 25, 2023.
+Additional Admission Requirements: Applicants must present a current American Heart Association CPR card by July 28, 2025.
 In addition, the applicant must present with a negative drug screen and an acceptable criminal background check and Missouri Disqualification List to be accepted into the program.
 Once accepted into the program, the applicant must provide documentation for required immunizations and health screenings (Hepatitis B, Tdap, MMR, Varicella, Influenza and TB).
 3 doses of Hep B & a positive titer, a Tdap within the last 10 years, 2 doses of MMR or a positive titer, 2 doses of Varicella or a positive titer.
-2, 2-step TB skin tests or a TB blood test (TB Gold or T-spot), and Influenza vaccine in the fall.
-The COVID-19 vaccination is not required for entrance into the program.
-However, the vaccination or a clinical site approved exemption is required for most of FTC’s cooperating clinical agencies.
+2, 2-step TB skin tests or a TB blood test (TB Gold or T-spot).
+The COVID-19 vaccination and influenza vaccination are not required for entrance into the program.
+However, an exemption for each vaccination is required for most of FTC’s cooperating clinical agencies.
 Exemptions cannot be requested until after acceptance into the program.
-It may not be possible to complete the required clinical hours without the COVID-19 vaccination or clinical site approved exemption.
 See the FTC Practical Nursing Immunization form.
-Please note: the FTC Practical Nursing Immunization Form must be completed by a health care professional.
+Please note: the FTC Practical Nursing Immunization Form must be completed by a health care professional and not the applicant.

 Student Services: A variety of student services are available to Practical Nursing students including Financial Aid assistance and vocational guidance and placement.